Comparing LLC Costs Across States: A State-by-State Guide

 Written by Paul Donovan – Attorney, updated on

-Forming an LLC is a sound decision for individual entrepreneurs and small business owners who want to scale their businesses.
+Forming an LLC is a smart choice for individual entrepreneurs and small business owners aiming to grow their ventures.

 Every US state charges a mandatory state filing fee for company formation.
 It’s a sum that goes to the government for processing your request.
 In return, you receive articles of organization — a legal document stating that you’ve incorporated a business entity.